RLoris/ArrayHelperDoc/README.md

 ![Predicate Filter](./assets/predicate_filter.png)

-    Note v2: In order to filter by predicate you must create a functions by dragging the PredicateFunction pin and select create event, then create or select a matching function in the list
+_Note v2 and above: In order to filter by predicate you must create a functions by dragging the PredicateFunction pin and select create event, then create or select a matching function in the list._

-    Note v1.1 and minor : In order to filter by predicate you must implement the ArrayFilter Interface and pass the object implementing this interface as input of the function (Context), the appropriate filter method will be called to perform the filtering
+_Note v1.1 and below : In order to filter by predicate you must implement the ArrayFilter Interface and pass the object implementing this interface as input of the function (Context), the appropriate filter method will be called to perform the filtering._

 ![Example Filter](./assets/predicate_filter_delegate.png)
 ![Example Filter](./assets/predicate_filter_function.png)